The Strange

-The Strange is a science fantasy tabletop role-playing game, written by Bruce Cordell & Monte Cook, and published by Monte Cook Games.
+The Strange is a science fantasy tabletop role-playing game, written by Bruce Cordell and Monte Cook, and published by Monte Cook Games.

 History

 The Strange was published in 2014 by Monte Cook Games, as a result of a crowd funding campaign in 2013.
 The campaign raised $418,478 from 2,883 backers.

 Game

 Setting

 The Strange is set in modern-day Earth but allows a GM to take their stories through many different "recursions", worlds based frequently on literary creations.

-Character creation

-Character creation has been simplified by having players fill in the blanks to the statement:

-"I am a __ __ who _s."